mustafa-guner/project-setup-automation/README.md

 **Dependency Installation:**
 - Updates package lists.
 - Adds the necessary PPA for PHP versions.
-- Installs required PHP versions and extensions.
+- Install required PHP versions and extensions.
 - Installs Apache and enables necessary modules.

 **Project Cloning:**

-Clones each project specified in the projects array to the /var/www/ directory.
+Clones each project specified in the projects array to the `/var/www/` directory.

 **Hosts Configuration:**

-- Checks if a host entry already exists in /etc/hosts to avoid duplicates.
+- Checks if a host entry already exists in `/etc/hosts` to avoid duplicates.
 - Adds a new entry for each project if it doesn’t already exist.

 **Apache Configuration:**